daishuanglu/dmClustering/README.md

 python dmClusteringEval.py
 ```

-## Please kindly refer to our published work if this code is used for research purpose
+## Please kindly refer to our published work if this code is used for research purposes

 ```
 @inproceedings{dai2020deep,